-and trade presses.
-For LARB he has edited and produced and has in press some 70 books, 35 issues of print quarterlies, 100 hours of short film, 150 hours of radio and podcasts, and over 2500 daily editions of Los Angeles Review of Books, featuring over 6,000 longform pieces of literary journalism.
+He has published over 100 articles and essays in collections, newspapers, magazines, and literary and academic journals.
+For LARB he has edited and produced 40 print quarterlies, 100 hours of short film, 150 hours of radio and podcasts, and over 3000 daily editions of Los Angeles Review of Books, featuring over 6,000 longform pieces of literary journalism.

 He is finishing a third collection of travel pieces, a book on the 1920s, a book on the global conflict along the aridity line, and a short book for Columbia UP on aimlessness.
 He has written a dozen screenplays and pilots, and his latest historical drama TV series pilot and bible is under contract with a Los Angeles production company.